Shixin000/fa19/README.md

-# fa19
+##Principles and Techniques of Data Science
-Public repository for course content and ds100.org/fa19.
+ds100.org/fa19.